hashicorp/terraform-provider-boundary/docs/resources/credential_username_password.md

 ### Required

 - `credential_store_id` (String) The credential store in which to save this username/password credential.
-- `password` (String) The password of this username/password credential.
+- `password` (String, Sensitive) The password of this username/password credential.
 - `username` (String) The username of this username/password credential.

 ### Optional